weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ### How to use

-Simply omit any authentication headers or parameters from your REST request to weaviate.
+Simply omit any authentication headers or parameters from your REST request to Weaviate.

 ## OpenID Connect (OIDC)

-With [OpenID Connect](https://openid.net/connect/) (based on OAuth2) an external identity provider and token issuer is responsible for managing users.
+With [OpenID Connect](https://openid.net/connect/) (based on OAuth2), an external identity provider and token issuer is responsible for managing users.
 Weaviate's part when receiving a token (JSON Web Token or JWT) is to verify that it was indeed signed by the configured token issuer.
-If the signature is correct all content of the token is trusted.
+If the signature is correct, all content of the token is trusted.
 The user is then authenticated as the subject mentioned in the token.

 ### Requirements &amp; Defaults

-- Any "OpenID Connect" compatible token issuer implementing OpenID Connect Discovery can be used with weaviate.
+- Any "OpenID Connect" compatible token issuer implementing OpenID Connect Discovery can be used with Weaviate.
 Popular open source solutions include Java-based [Keycloak](https://www.keycloak.org/) and Golang-based [dex](https://github.com/dexidp/dex).